Infrastructure and Transport Portfolio Overview

 - Outcome 1: Maximise aviation safety through a regulatory regime, detailed technical material on safety standards, comprehensive aviation industry oversight, risk analysis, industry consultation, education and training.

-The Department provides policy advice to the Minister and Parliamentary Secretaries and undertakes policy and regulatory functions and the delivery of administered items on behalf of the Government.
+The Department provides policy advice to the Ministers and undertakes policy and regulatory functions and the delivery of administered items on behalf of the Government.

-Further details on the goals, operations and operating environments of the Department, ATSB, AMSA and CASA can be found in the agency specific sections of the PBS and on the respective agency websites.
+Further details on the goals, operations and operating environments of the Department, AMSA, ATSB, CASA and NTC can be found in the agency specific sections of the PB Statements and on the respective agency websites.

-ATSB, AMSA and CASA report directly to the Minister within their areas of responsibility, with the Department oversighting the policy context in which these agencies operate on behalf of the Minister.
+AMSA, ATSB, CASA and NTC report directly to the Minister within their areas of responsibility, with the Department overseeing the policy context in which these agencies operate on behalf of the Minister.
 AMSA and CASA both have close linkages with the ATSB.

-A list of portfolio agencies, including agencies which are outside the scope of the PBS, will appear in the Department's 2009-10 Annual Report.
+A list of portfolio agencies, including agencies which are outside the scope of the PB Statements, appears in the Department’s 2011–12 Annual Report.

-Figure 1: Infrastructure, Transport, Regional Development and Local Government portfolio structure and outcomes
+Figure 1: Infrastructure and Transport portfolio structure and outcomes